dutchie027/wallbox/README.md

 composer require dutchie027/wallbox
 ```

-After downloading it with composer, rename `.env.sample` to `.env` and add your specific variables and credentials.
+After downloading it with composer, open `wallbox.ini` and enter your variables and credentials.

 Once you have all of that, depending on how you want to use it, create a simple PHP file that calls the library: